BTG Begbies Traynor

 Background to APNs

-Issues relating to tax avoidance have become more prominent in the UK since 2011 with the coalition Government, and particularly Chancellor George Osborne, keen to take a tough line on the matter.
-The result was that by the Budget 2013, the Treasury had revealed plans to effectively state that previous cases can stand as sufficient grounds for HMRC to send out demands relating to unpaid taxes that were part of tax avoidance schemes.
+Issues relating to tax avoidance have become more prominent in the UK leading to the Treasury giving HMRC permission to send out demands relating to unpaid taxes that were part of tax avoidance schemes.

 HMRC was then given “the power to issue a notice to a taxpayer to the effect that a previously decided case also determines their dispute, and that they should therefore settle their own dispute”.